 Washington Examiner's Pro-Project 2025 Op-Ed Calls Adult Content 'A Spiritual Epidemic'

-Carrington’s virulently anti-porn op-ed is part of The Washington Examiner’s ultraconservative propaganda series Restoring America, which among other objectives aims to “support policies that foster family formation and parental authority, which promote freedom and resist central control.”
+Carrington’s virulently anti-porn op-ed ran as part of the Examiner’s ultraconservative propaganda series “Restoring America,” which — despite this most recent call for massive censorship — unironically lists among its objectives supporting policies that “promote freedom and resist central control.”

 Everyone in the adult industry, the conservative academic continues, is “destroying the link between the sexual act and the rest of our humanity.
 Pornography severs the relational link, wherein sex expresses loving intimacy within the protective confines of stable, healthy marriages.
 Pornography destroys the procreative link, whereby the act remains open to the creation of the next generation of human beings.
 Finally, it damages our link to God, disobeying his natural — and revealed — law that orders our lives for our physical, emotional, and spiritual health.”

-Instead, he mandates, “we should be engaging with each other through the long-term contentment of monogamy.”
+Instead, he mandates, “We should be engaging with each other through the long-term contentment of monogamy.”

-Even more outlandishly, Carrington goes on to claim that “pornography consumption makes friendship harder as well, for it accentuates the sexualization of everyone and everything.”
+Carrington goes on to claim that “pornography consumption makes friendship harder as well, for it accentuates the sexualization of everyone and everything.”

 Main Image: Clergyman academic Prof. Adam Carrington